powsybl/powsybl.github.io/docs/installation/java-library.md

 **powsybl-scripting** *(Advanced user)*
 This module provides a [CLI tool](../tools/run-script.md) to create groovy script based on powsybl.
 It is designed to be fully extendable and offers a complete access to the powsybl framework, without limitation.

 **powsybl-iidm-scripting** *(Advanced user)*
-This modules provides extensions to access to the Network.
+This modules provides extensions to access to the network.
 It is mainly used to maintain the compatibility with existing scripts.

 **powsybl-loadflow-scripting** *(Advanced user)*